mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 {{<img src="arsenio-dev-tweet.jpg" alt="Screenshot of Rufus" caption="A [tweet from Arsenio Dev](https://twitter.com/Ascii211/status/1268631069051453448) tipped me off to a better video capture solution." linkUrl="https://twitter.com/Ascii211/status/1268631069051453448">}}

-Capturing at 1080p at 30 frames per second seemed a little too good to be true, so I ordered one from eBay.
+Capturing video at 1080p resolution and 30 frames per second seemed a little too good to be true, so I ordered one from eBay.
 It was only $11, including shipping.
 I don't even know what you call it &mdash; it has no brand name, so I'll just call it "the HDMI dongle."

 {{<img src="hdmi-ebay.png" alt="Screenshot of HDMI for sale on eBay for $11.20" caption="HDMI to USB dongle available on eBay for $11.20 with free shipping" maxWidth="750px" hasBorder="true">}}

 When the device arrived a few days later, it blew me away.
-As soon as I plugged it in to the Raspberry Pi, it showed up as a UVC capture device
+Without any tinkering, it showed up as a UVC video capture device as soon as I plugged it in to the Raspberry Pi.

 ```bash {hl_lines=[7,8,9]}
 $ sudo v4l2-ctl --list-devices